tbarron/dtm/README.md

 #### timezone

-The tz argument is independent of the others.
+The tz argument is independent of any others.
 Any tz argument passed to the constructor specifies the locality of the input date/time specification.

 Internally, the date/time value is converted to UTC and stored as a UTC